apache/trafficcontrol/docs/source/admin/ansible-labs/ansible_labs.rst

 Additionally, it is responsible for setting up proper DNS for each system, CDN components, and DNS NS record delegations.

 Since DNS is a part of this layer, this unfortunately necessitates a small number of CDN concepts being present in the provisioning configuration.
-It is expected that upon completion of this layer, a compatible Ansible inventory file is generated and placed in the lab's ansible inventory directory.
+It is expected that upon completion of this layer, a compatible Ansible inventory file is generated and placed in the lab's Ansible inventory directory.

 The Provisioning Layer Output
 -----------------------------

-Ansible supports inventory files in several formats such as json, yaml, or ini.
+Ansible supports inventory files in several formats such as JSON, YAML, INI, or TOML.
 An example output is located at ``infrastructure/ansible/sample.lab/inventory/provisioning.inventory``.

 When creating systems, each will probably be designated for some particular component in the CDN.